-Audit Risk Management's source of assurance Planned audit work The Code of Audit Practice expands the consideration of fraud under ISA 240 to include the risk of fraud over expenditure.
-This applies to RVJB due to the variety and extent of expenditure incurred in delivering services. expenditure are investigated.
-3 Estimates and Judgements There is a significant degree of subjectivity in the measurement and valuation of the material account area of pensions.
-RVJB's net liability relating to the Strathclyde Pension Fund at 31 March 2018 was £1.676 million.
+/ ! ∖ Audit Risk Management's source of assurance Planned audit work other sources.
+The extent of income means that, in accordance with ISA 240, there is an inherent risk of fraud. compared to projected income are investigated.
+3 Risk of fraud over expenditure Most public sector bodies are net expenditure bodies and therefore the risk of fraud is more likely to occur in expenditure.
+The Code of Audit Practice expands the consideration of fraud under ISA 240 to include the risk of fraud over expenditure.
+This applies to Clydeplan due to the variety and extent of expenditure incurred in delivering services.
+Expenditure is closely monitored and discussed at budget monitoring meetings.
+Significant differences from actuals compared to projected expenditure are investigated.
+Analytical procedures on expenditure streams.
+Detailed testing of expenditure transactions focusing on the areas of greatest risk.
+4 Estimates and Judgements There is a significant degree of subjectivity in the measurement and valuation of the material account area of pensions.
+Clydeplan's net liability relating to the Strathclyde Pension Fund at 31 March 2018 was £0.193 million.
 This value is an estimate based on a number of assumptions from the pension fund actuary.
 This subjectivity represents an increased risk of material misstatement in the financial statements.
 Any significant estimates and judgements are clearly explained in the Notes to the Accounts.
 Where these are required, they are based on the best information available at the time of the estimate and on both a professional and a prudent approach, either by Renfrewshire Council staff, or appointed experts, such as the Pension Fund actuary.
 Review of the pension actuary and the assumptions made in calculating the estimated pension liability.
-4 New accounting system Renfrewshire Council implemented an enterprise resource planning system (Business World), in October 2018 which combines finance, HR, payroll and procurement into a single integrated application.
+5 New accounting system Renfrewshire Council implemented an enterprise resource planning system (Business World), in October 2018 which combines finance, HR, payroll and procurement into a single integrated application.
 The implementation of Business World during the 2018/19 financial year means that the annual accounts will be prepared using information recorded both before and after the change in system, under two different control environments.
-This introduces additional risks: The new control environment may be less robust Data may not be correctly transferred to the new system may make accounts preparation more challenging The overall impact of the move to Business World is an increased risk of material misstatement in the annual accounts.
-This affects RVJB as Renfrewshire Council is the host authority and RVJB uses its accounting system.
-Robust financial reconciliations were undertaken at the point of financial data migrating from e5 to Business World at the end of September 2018.
+This introduces additional risks: - The new control environment may be less robust - Data may not be correctly transferred to the new system Robust financial reconciliations were undertaken at the point of financial data migrating from e5 to Business World at the end of September 2018.
 A Business World implementation team has supported the transition for staff and processes and will likely be in place for several months.
 Procurement and HR self- service modules are planned to go live in early 2019.
 The Annual Accounts 2018/19 will be prepared using new and migrated data from Business World.
-A new Chart of Accounts is in place, which has been clearly mapped from old to new ledger systems.
 Gaining an understanding of Business World by reviewing process maps and through discussions with key officers.
 Detailed testing of significant transactions processed during the change period and rolled forward balances.
 Review of account/cost code mapping from legacy system to Business World.
-The work outlined above will be completed as part of the Renfrewshire Council audit and the RVJB audit team will take assurances from that work.
+The work outlined above will be completed as part of the Renfrewshire Council audit and the Clydeplan audit team will take assurances from that work.